jwass/geog/README.md

 Operations
 ---------
-* `distance` - Compute the distance along the surface of the Earth between any number of points
+* `distance` - Compute the distance in meters between any number of longitude,latitude points
 * `course` - Compute the forward azimuth between points
 * `propagate` - Starting from some points and pointing azimuths, move some distance and compute the final points.